itzzjb/MERN-Fullstack-Notes-App/backend/README.md

 ```

-### Making the running the project easier using scripts and dependencies
+## Making running the project easier using scripts and dependencies

 We are installing nodemon and ts-node as a dev dependency. `-D` is same as `--save-dev`.